Skip to Content

 The register scans the wide variety of food options and deducts the total spent from their account.

-buying groceries at kidtropolis a the houston childrens museum
+Buying groceries at kidtropolis a the houston childrens museum

 We had to drag them away to experience the rest of the very large museum and they begged to go back when we left.
 Allow several hours to explore the museum but your kids could easily spend all day there.